Volvo XC60 Interior Layout & Technology | Top Gear

 Advertisement - Page continues below

-You’ll barely notice a tiny difference like that – it’s only so small because the batteries have been neatly squirrelled away inside the transmission tunnel.
+You’ll barely notice the tiny difference mind – it’s only so small because the batteries have been neatly squirrelled away inside the transmission tunnel.
 Knock all the seats down and you’ll have 1,410 litres of space to play with, which again drops by 15 litres in the plug-in cars.

 Subscribe to the Top Gear Newsletter